raiden-network/raiden/docs/rest_api.rst

     ]

    :statuscode 200: For successful query
-   :statuscode 404: The given token and is not a valid eip55-encoded Ethereum address or does not exist
+   :statuscode 404: The given token address is not a valid eip55-encoded Ethereum address or does not exist
    :statuscode 409: If the given block number or token_address arguments are invalid
    :statuscode 500: Internal Raiden node error